erickmerchant/router/README.md

 # @erickmerchant/router

 A module to do routing inside your components.
 Meant to be used with [@erickmerchant/framework](https://github.com/erickmerchant/framework).
 It does not provide history api listening and dispatching.

-For that you'll have to use something like [history](https://npmjs.com/package/history).
+## Example

 ``` javascript
 /* component.js */